insarlab/MintPy/docs/docker.md

 + The container image is built using the [mambaorg/micromamba](https://hub.docker.com/r/mambaorg/micromamba) as a base.
 To manage conda environments inside the container use the `micromamba` command.
 For more information on micromamba, see: https://github.com/mamba-org/mamba#micromamba

 + Docker tightly maps user/group ids (uid/gid) inside and outside the container.
 By default, a `mambauser` with `uid=1000` and `gid=1000` will run inside the container and write files as that user.
-If you mount in a volume, files written to that volume will be own by the *user on your local machine* with `uid=1000` and `gid=1000`.
+If you mount in a volume, files written to that volume will be owned by the *user on your local machine* with `uid=1000` and `gid=1000`.
 On linux and mac these are the default uid/gid values, but on a shared or managed system, these may not be *your* uid/gid values.
 You can override the users running inside the container with the `--user` argument to `docker run`, see: https://docs.docker.com/engine/reference/run/#user